JeastonCS/SearchEngine_CovidArticles/README.md

 The hashtable is a data structure that is similar to the functions of an array.
-In the hashtable written for the program, each spot on the table contained an item object.
-The item object held inside of it four different variables: a string to hold the word, a string to hold the PDF name, an int to hold the number of times it was in each PDF, and a vector of item objects used to store items with the same key value as the item.
-In order to place the item object in a specific index on the hashtable, a hashing function was used.
+In the hashtable written for the program, each spot on the table contained an HashNode object.
+Inside the node contains a string of the Author, a document ID, and a pointer to the next node.
+For Nodes that have the same Author, we add them to the pointer to the next node thus creating a LinkedList of Nodes of the same Author at a specific location in the table.
+In order to place the Node in this specific index on the hashtable, a hash function was used.
 The purpose of the hashing function is generate a key value, (a unique number) for each word that needs to be inserted into the hashtable.
-The hashing function generates this unique number ,and then stores the item object at the index of the number on the hashtable.
+The hashing function generates this unique number, and then stores the item object at the index of the number on the hashtable.
 In this way, each item object has a unique location on the hashtable, and that location can be found by running the word being searching for through the hashing function.
-For the case of any collisions (item objects that generate the same number when run through the hashing function), the colliding item object was added to the vector of the already existing item object.
-This way, the hashtable does not write over previously stored data.
+In our case, we used the standard hasing function found when importing unordered_map.
+For the case of any collisions (item objects that generate the same number when run through the hashing function), the Node keeps a string of the Author, validating if it is the correct one before displaying its results.
+This way, the hashtable does not return faulty information.

-When reading in form the inverted index, the hashtable converts the data into an item object.
-It then takes the word, and puts it through the hashing function, and stores the item at this index on the hashtable.
+When reading in from the inverted index, the hashtable simply gets the Author name and creates Nodes of each DocID.
+By using the hash function, it finds the corresponding location for that Author's hash and adds the Node of the DocID to the end of the LinkedList.
-The bigO of this insertion operation is O(1) or constant time.
-If the hashtable goes to insert, and there is already another item present, the hashtable just adds the colliding item to the end of the vector.
-This insertion operation is also O(1).
+Because we have to prse through every line in the inverted index, the bigO of this operation is linear time i.e. O(n).

-When searching for a word, the hashtable just inserts the word into the hash function.
-This generates the index of where the word would be stored on the hashtable if present.
-Then it just searches all of the items at that index for that word.
-The bigO of this operation is constant time or O(1).
+When searching for a word, the hashtable just inserts the author name into the hash function.
+This generates the index of where the author would be stored on the hashtable if present.
+Then it just searches nodes of the LinkedList for that author.
+The bigO of this operation is constant time i.e. O(1).